sveinbjornt/Platypus/README.md

 <img align="right" src="https://raw.githubusercontent.com/sveinbjornt/Platypus/master/Documentation/images/platypus.png" style="float: right; margin-left: 30px;">

-Platypus is a developer tool for the Mac OS X operating system.
+Platypus is an OS X developer tool that creates native Mac applications from interpreted scripts such as shell scripts or Perl and Python programs.

-It can be used to create native Mac OS X applications from interpreted scripts such as shell scripts or Perl and Python programs.
-This is done by wrapping the script in an application bundle directory structure along with an executable binary that runs the script.
+This is done by wrapping the script in an [application bundle](https://en.wikipedia.org/wiki/Bundle_(OS_X)#OS_X_application_bundles) directory structure  along with an executable binary that runs the script.

-Platypus makes it easy for you to share your scripts and programs with those unfamiliar with the command line interface, without any knowledge of the native Mac OS X APIs -- a few clicks and you can have your own Mac OS X graphical program.
-Creating installers, maintenance applications, login items, launchers, automations and droplets is very easy using Platypus.
+Platypus makes it easy to share scripts and programs with those who are unfamiliar with the command line interface.
+Native user-friendly applications can be created with a few clicks.
+It is very easy to create installers, maintenance applications, login items, status menu items, launchers, automations and droplets using Platypus.

 [Documentation](http://sveinbjorn.org/platypus_documentation)